Camilo Pascual led the AL in WAR twice & in shutouts, Ks, and complete games three times each

 “He’d come straight over the top with it and it would just dive off the table.
 The spin was so tight, you couldn’t identify the pitch until it was too late.
 The ball broke big and it broke sharp.
 It didn’t flutter, it didn’t hang, it just kept biting.
 When Pascual was right, nobody had a chance.
 That curve was unhittable. ”

-A 20-game winner in 1962, had a career WAR of 40.9.
+A 20-game winner in 1962, Pascual has a career WAR of 40.9.
 That puts him ahead of Hall of Famers Bob Lemon, Catfish Hunter, and Jesse Haines.

 Shown here is a government postcard signed by Pascual.
 Notice the Washington D.C. postmark of September 12, 1968.
 The day before he dropped this in the mail Pascual suffered his 11th loss of the season.
 Pitching against the Orioles at D.C.
 Stadium, Pascual was lifted after allowing 4 third-inning runs.
 The decisive blow coming on a bases-loaded single by Brooks Robinson that cleared the bases.